AmanoTeam/Unalix-bot/README.md

 Analyzing and removing tracking parameters can be a very difficult and complicated task.
 Depending on the size of the link and/or the number of characters in it, it is not clear which fields are being used for online tracking purposes and which are not.

 Unalix has a list of specific rules that aims to remove these tracking parameters.
-They can remove all tracking fields without breaking the link.
+They can remove all tracking fields (or most of it) without breaking the link.

 ### How to use?